Development Services

 When considering a development please check with a land-use planner to confirm whether the proposal meets regulatory requirements, or requires an application.
 Staff implement the policies of the Regional Board through regulations such as zoning and building inspection.

-Development Services can assist you with:
+We can help you with:

 General Current Planning Long-range Planning